Search Filters

 Biomechanical Analysis Of Tissue Engineering Construct For Articular Cartilage Restoration - A Pre-Clinical Study

-Rafaella Rogatto De Faria, Master in progress, BRAZIL Joao Paulo Cortez Santanna, MD, MSc, BRAZIL Marina J. S. Maizato, PhD, BRAZIL Carla Pinheiro, MSc, BRAZIL Hugo Moreira, MD, BRAZIL Roberto Bortolussi, PhD, BRAZIL Cyro Albuquerque, Prof., PhD, BRAZIL Idagene A. Cestari, PhD, BRAZIL Arnaldo J. Hernandez, MD, PhD, BRAZIL Tiago Lazzaretti Fernandes, MD, PhD, MSc, Post-Doctorate, BRAZIL
+Rafaella Rogatto De Faria, PhD, BRAZIL Joao Paulo Cortez Santanna, MD, MSc, BRAZIL Marina J. S. Maizato, PhD, BRAZIL Carla Pinheiro, MSc, BRAZIL Hugo Moreira, MD, BRAZIL Roberto Bortolussi, PhD, BRAZIL Cyro Albuquerque, Prof., PhD, BRAZIL Idagene A. Cestari, PhD, BRAZIL Arnaldo J. Hernandez, MD, PhD, BRAZIL Tiago Lazzaretti Fernandes, MD, PhD, MSc, Post-Doctorate, BRAZIL

 University of Sao Paulo, Sao Paulo, SP, BRAZIL